hyhan/vscode-opinionated-snippets/README.md

 </p>

 <p>
-  <h3> ☀️ Opinionated Javascript Sippets for Visual Studio Code </h3>
+  <h3> ☀️ Opinionated Javascript Sippets for Visual Studio Code, only the most commonly used </h3>
 </p>